Writing a Tez Input/Processor/Output

 E4 and E6, sourceIndex=1

-Based on the ScatterGather ConnectionPattern, the AM will rout the events to respective tasks.
+Based on the ScatterGather ConnectionPattern, the AM will route the events to relevant tasks.

 The destination will see the following targetIndex (based on the physical edges between the tasks (arrows))